JoshuaLampert/KernelInterpolation.jl/docs/src/tutorial_noisy_data.md

 ## Define problem setup and perform interpolation

 We start by defining a simple two-dimensional interpolation problem.
 We will use the famous Franke function as the target function and add some noise to the function values.
-The Franke's function is defined as
+The Franke function is defined as

 ```math
 f(x, y) = \frac{3}{4}\exp\left(-\frac{(9x - 2)^2}{4} - \frac{(9y - 2)^2}{4}\right) + \frac{3}{4}\exp\left(-\frac{(9x + 1)^2}{49} - \frac{9y + 1}{10}\right) + \frac{1}{2}\exp\left(-\frac{(9x - 7)^2}{4} - \frac{(9y - 3)^2}{4}\right) - \frac{1}{5}\exp\left(-(9x - 4)^2 - (9y - 7)^2\right).